top of page

 Special thanks to Emma K. Lewis for supporting the year 4 CC program efforts as lead volunteer cohort member.

-Explore the art of leather carving with guidance and creative mentorship from Winfred.
+Explore the art of leather carving inspired by community greenspace and local elders.

 Our celebration event occurs within the national "Go Public Gardens Days" (May 10 - 19th)